-Ear barotraumaBarotitis media; Barotrauma; Ear popping; Pressure-related ear pain; Eustachian tube dysfunction
+Ear barotraumaBarotitis media; Barotrauma; Ear popping - barotrauma; Pressure-related ear pain; Eustachian tube dysfunction - barotrauma

-Many people experience barotrauma at some time.
-Barotrauma commonly occurs with altitude changes, such as flying, scuba diving, or driving in the mountains.
+Many people have barotrauma at some time.
+The problem often occurs with altitude changes, such as flying, scuba diving, or driving in the mountains.
 If you have a congested nose from allergies, colds, or an upper respiratory infection, you are more likely to develop barotrauma.

 - Ear discomfort or pain in one or both ears